yaroslavros/tls-wimse-cert-hint/draft-rosomakho-tls-wimse-cert-hint.md

 --- abstract

-This document defines a TLS extension that allows clients to indicate one or more workload identifiers in the ClientHello message.
-These identifiers serve as identity hints, enabling the server to determine whether client authentication is required and to select appropriate policy or certificate validation logic before completing the handshake.
-This mechanism supports more efficient policy enforcement in mutual TLS deployments and can be used to optimise authentication decisions based on the declared identity context of the client.
-To protect the confidentiality of workload identifiers, this extension can be used in combination with Encrypted Client Hello (ECH).
+This document defines a TLS extension that allows clients to indicate one or more workload identifier scopes in the ClientHello message.
+Each scope consists of a URI scheme and trust domain component, representing the administrative domain and identifier namespace in which the client operates.
+These identifier scopes serve as hints to enable the server to determine whether client authentication is required and which policies or trust anchors should apply.
+This mechanism improves efficiency in mutual TLS deployments while minimising the exposure of sensitive identifier information.
+To protect confidentiality, this extension can be used in conjunction with Encrypted Client Hello (ECH).

 --- middle

 # Introduction

 Mutual TLS (mTLS) is commonly used to authenticate both endpoints of a {{!TLS=RFC8446}} connection, especially in service-to-service communication within distributed systems.
-In many deployments, client authentication is conditional: only certain clients are required to present a certificate, and the decision is based on the nature of the client, its identity or role.
+In many deployments, client authentication is conditional: only certain clients are required to present a certificate, and the decision is based on the nature of the client.

-This document defines a TLS extension that allows clients to indicate one or more Workload Identifiers [Reference TBD] in the `ClientHello` message ({{Section 4.1.2 of TLS}}).
-These identifiers act as identity hints that inform the server of the client intended identity before the TLS handshake is completed.
+This document defines a TLS extension that allows clients to indicate one or more workload identifier scopes in the `ClientHello` message ({{Section 4.1.2 of TLS}}).
+Each identifier scope is a subset of Workload Identifier [Reference TBD] and consists of a URI scheme and trust domain (e.g., `spiffe://example.org` or `https://botfarm.example.com`) and indicates a namespace under which the client may present an authenticated identifier.
+Workload identifier scopes act as hints that inform the server of the client intended identifier before the TLS handshake is completed.
 Based on this information, the server can determine whether client certificate authentication is desirable and, if so, what policy or certificate validation rules should apply.

 This approach enables more flexible and efficient authentication strategies in environments where different clients may be subject to different requirements.
 For example:

-- A server may enforce mTLS only for specific workloads and allow others to connect without client certificate authentication.
+- A server may enforce mTLS only for clients of specific workload identifier scope and allow others to connect without client certificate authentication on TLS layer.
-- A server may use the provided identifiers to generate an appropriate list of Certificate Authorities extension ({{Section 4.2.4 of TLS}}) in `CertificateRequest` message ({{Section 4.3.2 of TLS}}).
+- A server may use the provided workload identifier scopes to generate an appropriate list of Certificate Authorities extension ({{Section 4.2.4 of TLS}}) in `CertificateRequest` message ({{Section 4.3.2 of TLS}}).
-- The server may reject the connection early if none of the advertised identifiers are authorised.
+- The server may reject the connection early if none of the advertised workload identifier scopes are authorized.

-Workload Identifiers are conveyed as a list of URIs, allowing clients to indicate multiple possible identities.
-The interpretation and validation of these identifiers is implementation-specific and may be governed by local policy or external trust frameworks.

-In cases where the Workload Identifiers are sensitive or may reveal internal deployment details, clients are encouraged to include this extension only in `ClientHelloInner` of Encrypted Client Hello ({{!ECH=I-D.ietf-tls-esni}}) to ensure confidentiality of the identity hints.
+By only sending scheme and trust domain (omitting the path), this extension limits exposure of cleartext information.
+Where further confidentiality is desired, clients are encouraged to include this extension only in `ClientHelloInner` of Encrypted Client Hello ({{!ECH=I-D.ietf-tls-esni}}) to ensure confidentiality of the workload identifier scopes.

 # Conventions and Definitions